KaronLan/CSE-15L/lab-report-1-week-1.md

    }
   }
   ```
-    Then, use `scp WhereAmI.java cs15lfa22zz@ieng6.ucsd.edu:~/` to move files to the remote server.<br/>
+    Then, use `scp WhereAmI.java cs15lfa22zz@ieng6.ucsd.edu:~/` to move files to the remote server.

     Run the file in on the remote server.
-It should be there.<br/>
+It should be there.

   ![](https://github.com/KaronLan/cse15l-lab-reports/blob/main/lab-1-screenshots/Part%206.png)